GoodFun001/SomeResourceOfPostgraduateEntranceExamination/README.md

 # SomeResourceOfPostgraduateEntranceExamination
-It's some resources of the postgraduate entrance examination of 2027 which will be held at 2026.12 .PS:to improve my English ,I write it in English.
+It's some resources of the postgraduate entrance examination of 2027 which will be held at 2026.12 .PS:to improve my English ,I write it in English. if there are some things that are infringement ,tell me and i will deal with it.